-The Vamps are back with album number three, Night & Day!
+The Vamps are back with album number three, Night & Day (Night Edition)!
 Let me begin by saying that I did enjoy their second, Wake Up, but their debut album will forever hold the top place in my heart.
 I appreciate the way that they’ve matured over the years, but I just cannot let go of Meet The Vamps.

 Night & Day starts out strong with one of my favorite singles that they’ve released so far, “Middle of the Night.”
 It’s a winner on all fronts, from the beat to vocals to the lyrics.
 (Plus, the music video is fantastic.)